d3matt/d3matt.github.io/_posts/2022-03-02-x2go-session-database.md

 layout: post
 ---

-# re-creating the x2go session database

 A couple of us at Kratos were running into an issues where our x2go sessions were not suspending correctly.

 After looking into the x2gosuspend-session script, I found that this command is failing:

 ```
 /usr/lib64/x2go/x2gogetagent $X2GO_SESSION